-The first canon comes from Jean-Claude Baptiste, the 17thcentury economic czar of Louis XIV.
+The first canon comes from Jean-Baptiste Colbert, the 17thcentury economic czar of Louis XIV.
 He observed, “the art of taxation consists in so plucking the goose as to obtain the largest possible amount of feathers with the smallest amount of hissing.”
 The goose finally noticed that she was plucked and the French monarchy was overthrown in 1792.
 In modern parlance that means Louis XVI, like George H. W. Bush, lost his job over his tax policy decisions.

 The remaining canons come from Adam Smith, the 18thcentury Scottish economic philosopher who theorized “the invisible hand” that brings equilibrium to a free market economy.
 He issued four canons of taxation:

 - Taxes should be equitable (i.e. progressive).
 He did not advocate a flat tax.